KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_environment/README.md

 The KHR_lights_environment extension defines an array of image-based lights at the root of the glTF and then each scene can reference one.
 Each environment light definition consists of a single cubemap that describes the specular radiance of the scene, the l=2 spherical harmonics coefficients for diffuse irradiance and intensity values.
-The cubemap is defined by texture references to KTX2 files containing a cubemap, these files can contain compressed textures using KHR_texture_basisu.
+The cubemap is defined by texture references to a KTX2 file containing a cubemap, these files can contain compressed textures using KHR_texture_basisu
-KTX2 files may use the following formats for HDR support:
-VK_FORMAT_B10G11R11_UFLOAT_PACK32
-VK_FORMAT_E5B9G9R9_UFLOAT_PACK32
-VK_FORMAT_BC6H_UFLOAT_BLOCK

-If image source contains a cubemap pyramid it must be pre-filtered and contain the needed mip-levels see Specular Radiance Cubemaps.
+or use a float texture format as defined by KHR_texture_float_bc6h or KHR_texture_float_rgb95e.

 ```json
 "extensions": {